Day 16 : Docker for DevOps Engineers

 4. Using the docker stats Command

-command gives you real-time resource usage statistics for one or more containers.
+The docker stats command gives you real-time resource usage statistics for one or more containers.
 This is particularly useful for monitoring the performance of your containers.

 docker stats container_name_or_id